Enduring Power of Attorney

 What happens if you don’t have an Enduring Power of Attorney?

 If something happens to you, like you get in a car accident or a struck by a stoke, your family will find it difficult to keep on top of your financial maintenance.
-This includes, things like paying mortgages, bills and loans can be done with much more ease if their is a valid attorney appointed with the powers legally, to do these things.
+This includes things like paying mortgages, bills and loans can be done with much more ease if there is a valid attorney appointed with the powers legally, to do these things.

 You can contact our estate planning solicitors here or call us on 1300 283 667 24/7 to leave a message.
 You will speak with a lawyer on the phone initially and they should be able to provide you with a fixed fee quote.
-Once you agree to that price we may meet again to clarify any instructions or we will draft the Enduring Power of Attorney, usually along side a Will.
-You can learn more about our fixed fee packages here.
+Once you agree to that price we may meet again to clarify any instructions or we will draft the Enduring Power of Attorney, usually alongside a Will.